clemsos/slides/_talks/shenzhen-the-making-of-technology/index.md

 ---
 class: center, middle, inverse

-# The Making of Shenzhen
+# The Making of Technology in Shenzhen
-## A Transforming Experience of Technology on Earth
+## Local and Global Implications

 <br />
 ### Clément Renaud